Jiganesh/ProgrammingConcepts/SystemDesignConcepts/DynamoDB.md

 One table T is split into 3 partitions P1, P2, P3.
 Each partition is replicated twice across the cluster for High Availibility, Fault Tolerance.

-If Load on one partition increases beyond certain threshold, ( docs within that are updated frequently), it can be split into two and placed on different nodes.
+If load on one partition increases beyond certain threshold, ( data within that are updated frequently), it can be split into two and placed on different nodes.

 ![alt text](images/DynamoDBSplitPartition.png)